-Why are students with IEPs more than twice as likely as their peers to be suspended?
-Why do so many of these disciplinary removals involve kids with learning and attention issues?
+Why are students with more than twice as likely as their peers to be suspended?
+Why do so many of these disciplinary removals involve kids with learning and thinking differences?
 And what can parents and educators do to help?

 These are some of the questions raised in a new report by Understood founding partner the National Center for Learning Disabilities (NCLD).
 The report is called The State of Learning Disabilities: Understanding the 1 in 5.
-The subtitle refers to the 1 in 5 children who have learning and attention issues.
+The subtitle refers to the 1 in 5 children who have learning and thinking differences.

 These two categories account for two-thirds of suspensions of students with IEPs.